 As an ecommerce seller, if you ensure an efficient and speedy order fulfilment process, you can significantly improve customer satisfaction, brand loyalty, sales, and ultimately, business revenue.

-In this blog, you will learn what is ecommerce order fulfilment, what are the order fulfilment steps, what are your order fulfilment options, how to determine your order fulfilment strategy, when to switch from self-fulfilment to dropshipping or outsourcing fulfilment, how to choose the right fulfilment service for your ecommerce business, and the smart way to fulfil orders in 2021 with a tech-enabled 3PL, Eshopbox.
+In this blog, you will learn about ecommerce order fulfilment, the steps involved in ecommerce order fulfilment, what are your order fulfilment options, how to determine your order fulfilment strategy, when to switch from self-fulfilment to dropshipping or outsourcing fulfilment, how to choose the right fulfilment service for your ecommerce business, and the smart way to fulfil orders in 2022 with a tech-enabled 3PL, Eshopbox.

 Order fulfilment is the complete process of receiving an online order, packing it, and delivering it to customers.
 It includes storing inventory, picking and packing products, and shipping orders to customers doorsteps.
 And sometimes, it also includes handling order returns.